 This way the cup won’t rotate when you try to suspend it in the air.

 To hold our balancing construction in the air we can use professional clamps like Wimberley Plamp II.
 This is an articulating arm with a clip at the end.
 It’s designed to hold flowers and reflectors but can handle a small coffee cup too.

 Or you can choose a clamp used for needlework and other crafts.
 These clamps are as steady as professional ones.
 They’re not as flexible, but a bit cheaper.

 I use both types, clamping one end to my working table and holding cups with another, angling them to a perfect position.

 Keep Your Gear Safe

 I would also suggest trying to keep your workplace clean.
-But that’s nearly impossible while shooting splashes.
+But that’s almost impossible while shooting splashes.
 It’s going to get out of control.
 It’s going to get messy and make the floor wet.
-So my suggestion is simply to stop worrying about it.
+So my suggestion is to stop worrying about it.

 Embrace the mess!
 Let it unravel.
 You can clean up after shooting, and it’ll be a lot less stressful.

 Let’s get back to our coffee cups!
 First of all, make a sketch.